Agriculture Fabrics

 Foraging

-If you love backcountry hiking, foraging can be a surprisingly profitable venture for knowledgable entrepreneurs.
-Fine dining restaurants will pay top dollar for unique, flavorful locavore ingredients.
-People with experience finding and harvesting mushrooms and other hard-to-come-by culinary delights can get a pretty penny.
+If you love backcountry hiking, foraging can be a surprisingly profitable venture for knowledgeable entrepreneurs.
+Fine dining restaurants will pay top dollar for unique, flavorful, locally sourced ingredients.
+People with experience finding and harvesting mushrooms and other hard-to-come-by culinary delights can earn considerable sums.

 But for people who love the outdoors and have experience collecting wild foods, foraging can be a great way to launch a small business.